The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ## Clipping

-the act of delaying a GCD due to the timing of the usage of an oGCD or the number of oGCDs used in between GCDs, can cause significant losses in DPS if many clips occur in a fight
+The act of delaying a GCD due to the timing of the usage of an oGCD or the number of oGCDs used in between GCDs, can cause significant losses in DPS if many clips occur in a fight.

 ## Closed Position

-an ability that can be used on a target party member that grants them the Dance Partner party effect
+An ability that can be used on a target party member that grants them the Dance Partner party effect.

 ## Dance Partner

-the effect granted by Closed Position.
-Enables the targeted player to also benefit from the effects of Standard Finish, Devilment, and Curing Waltz
+The effect granted by Closed Position.
+Enables the targeted player to also benefit from the effects of Standard Finish, Devilment, and Curing Waltz.

 ## GCD

-short for global cooldown, most weaponskills and spells in FFXIV are on a base global cooldown timer of 2.5 seconds (meaning once you activate that weaponskill or spell, you cannot execute another one for 2.5 seconds).
+Short for global cooldown, most weaponskills and spells in FFXIV are on a base global cooldown timer of 2.5 seconds (meaning once you activate that weaponskill or spell, you cannot execute another one for 2.5 seconds).
 The base GCD is different for some skills.
 Most skills and spells’ GCD can be lowered by acquiring skillspeed/spellspeed on your gear.

 ## oGCD

-short for off global cooldown, these are abilities that are not on the global cooldown and instead have an independent cooldown.
-They do not trigger the global cooldown and under most circumstances can be used inbetween GCDs (this is known as weaving)
+Short for off global cooldown, these are abilities that are not on the global cooldown and instead have an independent cooldown.
+They do not trigger the global cooldown and under most circumstances can be used inbetween GCDs (this is known as weaving).

 ## Proc

-refers to a GCD or oGCD that has a % chance to be usable based off a separate action that generates this effect.
+Refers to a GCD or oGCD that has a % chance to be usable based off a separate action that generates this effect.
 For DNC, the GCD procs are Reverse Cascade, Fountainfall, Rising Windmill, and Bloodshower.
 The oGCD proc from Fan Dance is called Fan Dance III.

 ## Weaving

-using oGCD abilities in between GCDs (using 1 oGCD between GCDs = Single Weaving, using 2 oGCD between GCDs = Double Weaving)
+Using oGCD abilities in between GCDs (using one oGCD between GCDs = Single Weaving, using two oGCD between GCDs = Double Weaving).

 - - -